-Students matriculating into the Associate of Arts degree program my transfer up to 70% (14 courses or 42 credit hours) of total degree program credit requirements.
-Students accepted into the Post-AA Bachelor of Arts degree program may transfer up to an additional 70% (14 courses or 42 credit hours) of total degree program credit requirements.
-Students matriculating into the Direct-Entry Bachelor of Arts degree program my transfer up to 70% (28 courses or 84 credit hours) of total degree program credit requirements.
+Students matriculating into an Associate of Arts degree program my transfer up to 70% (14 courses or 42 credit hours) of total degree program credit requirements.
+Students accepted into a Post-AA Bachelor of Arts degree program may transfer up to an additional 70% (14 courses or 42 credit hours) of total degree program credit requirements.
+Students matriculating into a Direct-Entry Bachelor of Arts degree program my transfer up to 70% (28 courses or 84 credit hours) of total degree program credit requirements.

 General Transfer Credit Procedures and Information

 For students considering admitting previous college coursework to be considered for transfer credit at Wade College, the following procedures and information apply:

 Students must request a Transfer Credit Evaluation Request form from the Office of the Director of Academic and Student Affairs before matriculation at Wade College.

 Students must complete the form and submit it to the Office of the Director of Academic and Student Affairs.

 Students must submit official copies of all transcripts which they wish to be evaluated for transfer credit; however, students receiving VA educational benefits do not have the “option” of having prior credit reviewed.
 All previous education and training must be provided to the college for review, including all credits from postsecondary institutions and military credits.
 Official copies of transcripts are copies that are mailed directly from another institution to Wade College.
 Wade College does not accept unofficial copies, faxed copies, or copies delivered or mailed by the student.

 |Office of the Director of Academic and Student Affairs

 Dallas, Texas 75207